mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Prince Aethos's Reign (0-187 CR)**

 Aethos established his royal line in the forest capital, claiming legitimate succession from the High Kings who had ruled before the Worldrend.
 Whether this claim was true or political convenience mattered less than the stability he provided.
 He built—or rather, grew—a palace among the world-trees that merged seamlessly with living wood.
-More controversially, he created the "chosen heir" succession system that would define Aehorian monarchy for over a millennium: heirs would be selected not by blood alone, but by communion with the world-trees themselves.
+More controversially, he created the "chosen heir" succession system that would define Aethorian monarchy for over a millennium: heirs would be selected not by blood alone, but by communion with the world-trees themselves.

 **The Succession System**